-The main focus of the colloquium is a discussion of the works on the student’s booklist.
-This list consists of 20 to 25 books representing several academic disciplines and historical periods, related to the theme or themes described in the rationale—a short paper that describes the main theme or themes the student plans to talk about in the colloquium.
+The main focus of the Colloquium is a discussion of the works on the student’s Booklist.
+This list consists of 20 to 25 books that represent several academic disciplines and historical periods related to the theme or themes described in the Rationale—a short paper that describes the main theme or themes the student plans to talk about in the Colloquium.
 Non-written texts such as works of visual/performance art, films, musical scores and compositions, architecture, and photographs may be included.
-In all cases, whether the text is written or non-written, the relationship of each to the students’ concentration should be clear, and students should be prepared to engage each text on their list critically.
+In all cases, whether the text is written or otherwise, the relationship of each to the student’s concentration should be clear and students should be prepared to engage critically with each text on their list.

-In putting together the booklist, students should think about the texts that have had a significant impact on their thinking, and the texts that were important to their course work.
-Most important, students should talk both to their adviser and other faculty members about texts that may be relevant to the topics they plan to discuss in their colloquium.
+In putting together the Booklist, students should think about the texts that have had a significant impact on their thinking and the texts that were important to their course work.
+Most importantly, students should talk both to their adviser, and other faculty members about texts that may be relevant to the topics they plan to discuss in their Colloquium.

 Ancient, Medieval and Renaissance Classics